Strunzdesign/snet-gateway/doc/protocol.md

 For all s-net packets that are sent by nodes of the sensor network that are not addressed to one of the unicast SSAs assigned to the gateway clients.
-Relevant addresses are `0x4000` (`MULTICAST_GATEWAY`), `0xFFFE` (`WIRED_ADDR`), and `0xFFFF` (???), but there might be more.
+Relevant addresses are `0x4000` (`MULTICAST_GATEWAY`), `0xFFFE` (`WIRED_ADDR`), and `0xFFFF` (`NON_WSN_ADDR`), but there might be more.
 Messages with such a destination address are "spontaneous" messages that are not replies to previous requests sent by one of the gateway clients.
 Instead, the nature of such packets is that they are sent without an external trigger to anybody who is interested.
 To avoid flooding such unsolicited packets to each of the gateway clients, the gateway relays them *only* to gateway clients that explicitely subscribed to them before.